Intro to Oslo

 The centre of Oslo is quite compact, and exploring it by walking is a pleasant experience.
 The city centre proper is for the most part dominated by businesses and offices, and is surrounded by more varied mixed residential areas.
-Major shopping areas as well as many museums and other tourist attractions are located here, but it is by no means purely a tourist trap.
-From west to east inside the number 2 ring road, the districts of Frogner, St.Hanshaugen, Grünerløkka, and Gamlebyen each offer their own flavour of Oslo.
+Major shopping areas as well as many museums and other attractions are located here, but it is by no means purely a tourist trap.

 Akershus Castle and Fortress

 Situated in the middle of central Oslo, 15 minutes walk from the Conference Venue, is the Akershus Castle and Fortress from the 14th century.
 It is a must see and a beautiful place to explore Oslo’s history.
 The fortress is surrounded by green areas and the Oslo fjord.
 The fortress has been at the center of the nation’s growth and development for 700 years.
 The area offers a unique historical environment and cultural experiences.
-It is even said that it shelters its own ghost.
+Guided tours are available for the castle interiors and the fortress grounds, both of which are highly recommended.

 Photo: VisitOSLO/Didrick Stenersen